DataS-DHSC/dhsc_quarto_template/README.md

 ## Using

 This project includes the following quarto templates.
-Edit the relevant template and render.
+Edit the relevant template and click the render button to produce a document.
 Do not edit any file in the \_extensions folder.

 `template_DHSC_HTML.qmd` A standalone HTML report document with DHSC branding.